MarceauKa/mamarflix/readme.md

 # Movies2sheet

-**Movies2sheet** is a command line tool useful to transform a list of movies into a CSV file.
+Transform your **own device full of movies** in your own **\*\*\*flix**.

 ## Use case

-I downloaded (legally 🙃) several movies and put them into a **Volume** (usually, an external drive).
-Now, I want a CSV file containing all of my downloaded movies, plus, additional metadata.
+You have a **Volume** (External hard drive, for example) full of movies?
+This app will transform it in your own web platform.

-Movies2sheet will:
+It will:
-__TODO__
+- Get file infos (size, duration, format, HDR, audio and subtitles)
+- Get movie infos (title, original title, release date, casting, resume, poster, etc)
+- Dump all of these infos into a CSV and a JSON database
+- Generate a web interface to browse your movies

-This package is for my own usage (developped in about 2 hours) but I share it with all of you with ♥️
+This package is for my own usage but I share it with all of you with ♥️

 ## Requirements

 - PHP >= 7.4
 - Composer
 - FFPROBE
-- An TMDb API Key
+- A TMDb API Key

 ### File names